HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 | NY  | 	20028           | 	242        | 	1.21     | 	4                |

 #### Q 4.1.2 Version: First indicator, different scenario——> Impressions/clicks ratio, for each state and date
-* Following a similar structure with Q 4.1.1, I have measured the same IC rate, but the ratio right now is based on each state and each date.
+* Following a similar structure with Q 4.1.1, I have measured the same IC ratio, but the ratio right now is based on each state and each date.
+* The reason to include the date variable is to see the "fluctuations" of the IC ratio among the 5 day interval.
+Is it stable for each state or a state would have a very high IC ratio for one day and lower ones for the remaining.
 * I also rename the column to make them consistant with other codes in Question 4.
 ><pre>
 >SELECT date,